cantosun99/llama.cpp-sycl/README.md

 ---

+## Current news

+MTP doesn't seem to be supported yet on SYCL, I'll update you here if it does and change the suggested llama-server commands.

+---

 ## Why SYCL and not Vulkan

 The AUR has `llama.cpp-vulkan`, which works on Arc GPUs, but SYCL is Intel's native compute stack, equivalent to what CUDA is to NVIDIA.
 A few concrete reasons to prefer this package: